tensorflow/examples/lite/examples/style_transfer/ios/README.md

 3. With an iOS device connected, build and run the app in Xcode.

 You'll have to grant permissions for the app to use the device's camera.
-Point the camera at various objects and enjoy seeing how the model classifies things!
+Point the camera at various objects and enjoy seeing how the model transfers styles!

 ## Model references
 _Do not delete the empty references_ to the .tflite and .txt files after you